NYU Violets: Division III

+NYU, in its relatively short history in NCAA Division III, has won two national team championships (and many league championships).

 Baseball and softball

 NYU added varsity baseball and softball teams for the 2014–2015 school year.
 NYU had not sponsored varsity baseball since 1974, but it previously produced several major-league players, including Ralph Branca and Eddie Yost.
 Home games were played at Maimonides Park, home of the Minor League Brooklyn Cyclones, and are now played at SIUH Community Park, the home of the Staten Island FerryHawks professional baseball team of the Atlantic League of Professional Baseball.
 Softball was an entirely new varsity sport for NYU.

+Basketball

+NYU’s basketball program has enjoyed a good deal of success since being reinstated on the Division III level in 1983.
+In 1997, the women's basketball team, led by head coach Janice Quinn, won a championship title over the University of Wisconsin–Eau Claire and in 2007 returned to the Final Four.
+On February 8, 2026 the team set a new record for consecutive wins in Division III women's basketball with their 82nd such win, surpassing the previous record set by Washington University in St. Louis, which won 81 consecutive games from 1998-2001.
+NYU’s streak reached 91 consecutive wins, and then ended with a loss to Scranton on March 19, 2026.

+NYU men's basketball and head coach Joe Nesci appeared in the Division III National Championship game in 1994.